Metu-O/Feature-Selection-Qiime2/README.md

 ```

 Note: running these codes takes hours and may require a high computing processor.
 Do not wait around.

-# Bash Script runs all codes

-Note: The bash script was personalized to my personal environments and filepaths.
-Edit before use.

 # Conclusion